arpa2/tlspool/doc/socketprotocol.rst

 A server may have one or more alternate identities.
 If it has one, it can set it up as its local identity.
 If it has multiple, then the remote peer may have to supply one through a Server Name Indication.
-If the TLS pool derives a remote identity, it will propose it to the server through a STARTTLS_LOCALID command response.
+If the TLS Pool derives a remote identity, it will propose it to the server through a STARTTLS_LOCALID command response.
 This package contains a remote identity to approve.
 It may be accepted as is, modified, or disapproved of by setting it to the empty string.
-The STARTTLS_LOCALID packet should then be issued as a command to the TLS pool, while retaining the callback identity.
+The STARTTLS_LOCALID packet should then be issued as a command to the TLS Pool, while retaining the callback identity.
-When rejecting a proposed local identity, the TLS pool may issue more proposals in independent command responses.
+When rejecting a proposed local identity, the TLS Pool may issue more proposals in independent command responses.

 Note that identities are not always exchanged.
 If both sides of a